Feynman path integrals on compact Lie groups with bi-invariant Riemannian metrics: Some notions and results of Lie-group theory

 The fact that $\pi_R$ is a unitary strongly continuous representation easily arises from the given definition.
 If $G$ is compact the \textit{Peter-Weyl theorem} implies that the Hilbert space decomposes into a Hilbert sum of $\pi_R$-invariant and irreducible subspaces of finite dimension.
 This result, in the case of a Lie group equipped with a bi-invariant metric, can be proved autonomously providing also further information about the structure of $\pi_R$ and its interplay with the Casimir operator, i.e., the Laplace-Beltrami operator.

 \begin{proposition} Consider a compact Lie group $G$ equipped with a bi-invariant Riemannian metric ${\boldsymbol{g}}$.
-The following facts are true. \begin{itemize} \item[(1)] The finite-dimensional eigenspaces $H_\lambda$ of $\overline{\Delta_{\boldsymbol{g}}}$ in the Hilbert decomposition (\ref{DECH}) are invariant under the action of $\pi_R$, which correspondingly decomposes into finite-dimensional subrepresentations as
+Then: \begin{itemize} \item[(1)] The finite-dimensional eigenspaces $H_\lambda$ of $\overline{\Delta_{\boldsymbol{g}}}$ in the Hilbert decomposition (\ref{DECH}) are invariant under the action of $\pi_R$, which correspondingly decomposes into finite-dimensional subrepresentations as

 In turn, every subspace $H_\lambda$ is a finite orthogonal sum of $\pi_R$-invariant and irreducible finite-dimensional subspaces of $L^2(G,\mu_G)$. \item[(2)] Take $X \in \mathfrak{g}$ and let $\mathbb{R} \ni t \mapsto \exp(tX)$ be the generated strongly-continuous unitary one-parameter subgroup, so that (due to Stone's theorem) for a unique selfadjoint operator $X^R : D(X^R) \to L^2(G,\mu_G)$.
 Then, \begin{itemize} \item[(a)] $H_\lambda \subset D(X^R)$ and $X^R(H_\lambda)\subset H_\lambda$ for every $\lambda \in \sigma(-\overline{\Delta_{\boldsymbol{g}}})$ and $X\in \mathfrak{g}$, \item[(b)] $-iX^R|_{H_\lambda} = \widetilde{X}|_{H_\lambda}$, \item[(c)] $e^{-i t\: X^R} = \bigoplus_{\lambda \in \sigma(-\overline{\Delta_{\boldsymbol{g}}})} e^{-i t\: X^R|_{H_\lambda}}$ if $t\in \mathbb{R}$. \end{itemize} As a consequence, the vectors of each space $\bigoplus_{\lambda \in \Lambda} H_\lambda$, for $\Lambda \subset \sigma(-\overline{\Delta_{\boldsymbol{g}}})$ bounded, are {\bf analytic vectors of} $\pi_R$, i.e., analytic vectors of $X^R$ for every $X\in \mathfrak{g}$.